What is wage theft?

 Penalties for employers

-For serious cases, the penalties are even higher – $126,000 for individuals per contravention and $630,000 for companies per contravention.
+For serious cases, the maximum penalties are even higher – $126,000 for individuals per contravention and $630,000 for companies per contravention.